-- .1 When issuing a permit, a development officer may impose any conditions required to ensure compliance with this bylaw. - .2 A development officer may as a condition of a permit require that an applicant enter into a development agreement that may require the applicant to pay an off-site levy or redevelopment levy or both. - .3 A development officer may as a condition of a permit require the applicant to make satisfactory arrangements for the payment and supply of water, power, sewer, and/or other services or facilities. - .4 A permit may be refused when it is determined by the development officer that - I. satisfactory arrangements have not been made for the payment and supply of water, power, sewer, and/or other services or facilities - II. taxes on the property associated with the permit application have not been paid - .5 A development officer may suspend or revoke a development permit when - the applicant fails to comply with the conditions of the issuance of the permit - II. any person undertakes, causes, or allows any development on a site contrary to the terms or conditions of a permit - III. the permit was issued on the basis of incorrect information or misrepresentation by the applicant - IV. the permit was issued in error - V. the applicant is unable to prove the extent of a development using a survey conducted by a registered Canada Lands Surveyor (Bylaw 2019-15 passed on February 24, 2021)
+- .1 When issuing a permit, a development officer may impose any conditions required to ensure compliance with this bylaw. - .2 A development officer may as a condition of a permit require that an applicant enter into a development agreement that may require the applicant to pay an off-site levy or redevelopment levy or both. - .3 A development officer may as a condition of a permit require the applicant to make satisfactory arrangements for the payment and supply of water, power, sewer, and/or other services or facilities. - .4 A permit may be refused when it is determined by the development officer that - I. satisfactory arrangements have not been made for the payment and supply of water, power, sewer, and/or other services or facilities - II. taxes on the property associated with the permit application have not been paid - .5 A development officer may suspend or revoke a development permit when - I. the applicant fails to comply with the conditions of the issuance of the permit - II. any person undertakes, causes, or allows any development on a site contrary to the terms or conditions of a permit - III. the permit was issued on the basis of incorrect information or misrepresentation by the applicant - IV. the permit was issued in error - V. the applicant is unable to prove the extent of a development using a survey conducted by a registered Canada Lands Surveyor (Bylaw 2019-15 passed on February 24, 2021)

-4.4.2 Development Permit Appeals (Bylaw 2021-15 passed on August 3, 2022)
+4.4.2 Development Permit Appeals

-- An applicant aggrieved by the decision of the development officer under section 4.4 'Decision Making', may appeal to Council within 30 days of the date of the decision. - .2 Appeal applicants shall be limited to the original development permit applicant, landowner, and/or their designated representative.
+- .1 An applicant aggrieved by the decision of the development officer under section 4.4.1 may appeal to Council within 30 days of the date of the decision. - .2 Appeal applicants shall be limited to the original development permit applicant and landowner. - .3 Council shall within 60 days of receipt of an appeal under this section grant permission, refuse permission, or grant permission with conditions.